-An additional 27 units are required as follows: a course in experimental techniques and laboratory work for the master's degree in aeronautics, and a course in aerospace engineering for the master's degree in aerospace engineering.
-For the aerospace degree, the remaining 27 units of electives are to be chosen from courses at Caltech that support the broader goals of the aerospace program, subject to the approval of the option representative.
+An additional 27 units are required as follows: a course in experimental techniques and laboratory work for the master's degree in aeronautics, and a course in space engineering for the master's degree in space engineering.
+For the space engineering degree, the remaining 27 units of electives are to be chosen from courses at Caltech that support the broader goals of the space engineering program, subject to the approval of the option representative.
 Students must have a proposed program approved by their adviser prior to registration for the first term of work toward the degree.